 - Place the potato in a baking dish and repeat with other potatoes.

 - Brush potatoes with around 1 tablespoon of oil, to coat.
+Don't worry if you can't get it between the folds yet.

 - After one hour, remove dish from oven.
 Gently place jalapeno slices into every second or so fold in the potato.
 Drizzle remaining oil over potatoes so that it seeps into the folds, brush for coverage, and sprinkle with a pinch of salt and freshly ground pepper.
 Return to the oven for another 30 minutes (or until potatoes are cooked through in the center).